 Research project proposals will be reviewed by a committee comprised of the Assistant Dean, Associate Dean, Executive Associate Dean, and the SPUR Coordinator.
-Projects are evaluated on the strength of the research proposal, the thoroughness of the proposed budget, and the student's academic performance.
+Projects are evaluated on the strength of the research proposal, the thoroughness of the proposed budget, and the student's academic preparation.
 Students will be notified of the committee's decision by email.

 Enrolling in Research Units

 The SPUR program requires students with approved projects to enroll in research units by the end of the fifth week of instruction.
 Funds are not released to for reimbursements until the SPUR coordinator has verified that all students are enrolled in units.